 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

-U.S. stock index futures pointed to a higher open on Wall Street on Wednesday as investors cheered news that Janet Yellen will be the next chair of the Federal Reserve.
+U.S. stock index futures pointed to a higher open on Wall Street on Thursday.

 The euro fell to a more than seven-week low against the dollar after the European Central Bank shocked investors by cutting interest rates.

 CNBC's Sharon Epperson discusses the day's activity in the commodities markets.
 Oil rose more than a dollar on the day, due to lower-than-expected inventory numbers.
 Gas was higher, as well, after a bigger-than-expected inventory draw.

 Gold closed slightly higher due to weakness in the dollar.
 CNBC's Sharon Epperson is tracking the action at the NYMEX.